 |number||-||The decimal number that is to be converted to octal.|

 |[places]||-||[places] is omitted, the returned octal uses the minimum number of places.If|

 The Octal (Base 8) Numeral System uses the digits 0-7.

 The following table shows the first 16 octal values, along with the equivalent decimal values:

 The following spreadsheets show five examples of the Excel Dec2Oct function.

 Note that, in the above example spreadsheet, the negative octal number in cell A4 is represented by two's complement notation.

 Further information and examples of the Excel Dec2Oct function can be found on the Microsoft Office website.

-If you get an error from your Excel Dec2Oct function this is likely to be one of the following :
+If you get an error from the Excel Dec2Oct function this is likely to be one of the following: